myothiha/obsidian/Ph.D/Retrieval Augmented Generation/Idea for RAG in Ecommerce/How to have to efficient Product Search in E-commerce using RAG.md

 - chain of thought reasoning to retrieve relevant product according to the intent.

 Building a Retriever
 - a simple

-There can be two approaches.
+There are two possible approaches.

 - Vector based approached
 - Coding Based if the product information are in structured or semi-structure database such as SQL, non-SQL.